On the existence of certain weak Fano threefolds of Picard number two: Introduction

 Throughout the article we shall use the following notation.
-We let $H$ be the hyperplane class on $Y$.
-The index of $Y$ is the largest integer $r$ such that ${-}K_Y = rH$.
+The index of $Y$ is the largest integer $r$ such that there exists an ample divisor $H$ with ${-}K_Y = rH$.
+Throughout the article we shall refer to $H$ as the hyperplane class on $Y$.
 Abusing notation for the sake of simplicity, the pull-back of $H$ to $X$ is also denoted by $H$.
 The anti-canonical class of $X$ is ${-}K_X = rH-E$.
 We let $l$ and $f$ in $N_1(X)$ denote the classes of the pull-back of a general line on $Y$ and a $\phi$-exceptional curve, respectively.
 The elements of $N_1(X)$ can be written as $ml-nf$ for some $n,m\in \mb{Z}$ and the Mori cone $\ol{\mrm{NE}}(X)$ has two extremal rays $f$ and $r$.
 The extremal ray $r$ has slope

 If $ml-nf$ is represented by a curve $\ti{\Gamma}$, then $\ti{\Gamma}$ is the proper transform of a curve $\Gamma\subset Y$ such that $\deg \Gamma = m$ and $C\cdot \Gamma =n$.
 The intersection pairing is given by the formulas